neo-ngd/reference/How To Become A Consensus Nodev1.2.md

 ## Appendix 2.
 Add Candidate Info to Consensus Node Page

 The [Consensus Nodes](http://neo.org/consensus) page can be used to track the status and number of votes for each candidate on the main-net.
-Clicking on the green arrow can expand and show more information for each node.

 <img src="https://raw.githubusercontent.com/taomo-eo/docs/master/Becoming_Consensus_Node/img/consensusSited1a-EN.png" width="755">